Originally written in Urdu as Ghaddaar by Krishan Chander

 The reality is stark and the deliverance is strong.
-Though the translation by Rakhshanda Jalil was fine and taut, I believe the writing being more poignant, remorseful and impactful in Urdu.
+Though the translation by Rakhshanda Jalil was fine and taut, I believe the writing is more poignant, remorseful and impactful in Urdu.

 Come August 15, we celebrate Independence Day every year; but for scores of old people who actually paid the price during partition following Independence, for many forcefully displaced and orphaned, freedom is an illusion, a haze that covers gory scenes cached in most cryptic corners of their head.
 Their lips are sealed never to utter a word about the dark days.
 In cupped hands, they hold something of the time bygone, too painful to soak in entirely, equally painful to let go as well.

-This book deserves a read from each one of us not because by reading we share their pain or intend to alleviate it but to deem ourselves lucky of not witnessing the most unfortunate circumstances in the nation’s contemporary socio-political history.
+This book deserves a read from each one of us not because by reading we share their pain or intend to alleviate it but to deem ourselves lucky not to witness the most unfortunate circumstances in the nation’s contemporary socio-political history.